mvandermeulen/pritunl-docker-compose-traefik/README.md

 #
 <b>About the video:</b> <br>If you want to change the VPN port, change in <b>docker-compose.yml</b> and change in security group.
 <br>If you want more than one server on the VPN, change the port range in the security group and <b>docker-compose.yml.</b><br>
-There are other ways to automate this VPN, either with git clone and a sed to replace the email and subdomain, removing the need to create a policy and use a bucket, be my guest.<br><br>
+There are other ways to automate this VPN, either with git clone and a sed to replace the email and subdomain, removing the need to create a policy and use a bucket.<br><br>
 But this way we can exercise more things like IAM Policy, Role, S3 and Route53.
 #
 SSL Labs (Screenshot 1)<br>